-International oil prices continued to rise for the sixth day in a row, in light of optimism about the improvement in demand for crude in China, and the decline in the inflation rate in the United States.
+International oil prices continued to rise for the sixth day in a row, in light of optimism regarding the improvement in demand for crude in China, and the decline in the inflation rate in the United States.

 And Bloomberg News Agency stated that the price of West Texas Intermediate crude, which is the benchmark for US oil, rose during trading today, Thursday, to more than $ 78 a barrel, to record the longest continuous period of rise since last February.

 Analyst at PVM Oil Associates, Tamas Varga, said the general mood in the market was optimistic without reservations.
-“But we have to remember that it could change quickly and improve quickly if inflationary pressures persist.”
+“But we have to remember that it might change quickly and improve quickly if inflationary pressures persist.”

 At around 10:30 a.m.
 London time, the price of West Texas Intermediate crude oil rose by 1.1% to $78.25 a barrel for next February delivery.
 The price of Brent crude, the global oil benchmark, rose 1.1% to $83.57 a barrel for next March delivery.